b-ianphan/EDS124BR/docs/index.md

 Assignment "Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [Mouse Octagon](https://youtu.be/VTvvfHGpfzI)

 Assignment "Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [Banana Monkey](https://youtu.be/OMGn1R6B9CE)

+"Peer-graded Assignment: Show What You Know: Write and Explain A Program" - [Variables](https://youtu.be/Ml1rXUC81oM)